RussAbbott/pylog/README.md

 ## Pylog: prolog in Python
 This repository is a Python implementation of many Prolog features.
 It is a fork of Piumarta’s [`unify.py`](http://www.ritsumei.ac.jp/~piumarta/pl/src/unify.py).

 As an introductory example, consider the following (Python) code.
 (You can run it [here](https://colab.research.google.com/drive/1BkWBGY0GpOYqHLpyylzbPU9OLdyqxSmk).)
 (The type annotations are not required, but they are useful to understand what's going on.)
+(The following is adapted from [Piumarta's week 5 exercises](http://www.ritsumei.ac.jp/~piumarta/pl/ex/PL-05-ex.py).)

 ```python
 from typing import Generator